Merck Manual

 Pearls & Pitfalls

-• If a vaccine series is interrupted, practitioners should give the next recommended dose the next time the patient presents, provided that the recommended interval between doses has passed; they should not restart the series (ie, with dose 1).
+• For all routinely administered vaccinations, if a vaccine series is interrupted, clinicians should give the next recommended dose the next time the patient presents, provided that the recommended interval between doses has passed; they should not restart the series (ie, with dose 1).

 Table